 - We can’t separate the mixture’s constituents particles through filtration, centrifugation or decantation.

 Heterogeneous mixtures are those mixtures that lack uniformity.
 Here, the components are randomly dispersed throughout the mixture.
-In most of the heterogeneous mixtures, the distinction between the constituent particles is clearly visible.
+In most of heterogeneous mixtures, the distinction between the constituent particles is clearly visible.

 Properties of Heterogeneous Mixtures